mars/event-driven-functions/README.md

 🔁 *This command runs continuously, listening for the Platform Event.*

-▶️ Watch this command's output as you open it in Salesforce and create or edit accounts:
+▶️ Watch this command's output as your create Accounts in the scratch org.

 ### Developing more functions